The Short Answer is Yes, you get what you pay for.

-As the stakes get higher for an established business, leaders need a more sophisticated and savvy coach to solve problems and increase revenue.
+As the stakes get higher for an established business, leaders need a more sophisticated and savvy coach to identify strategies, solve problems, and increase revenue and profits.

-A trailblazing entrepreneur moves fast and needs a dedicated coach, someone who knows the business inside and out and can accurately assess the situation.
+A trailblazing entrepreneur moves fast and needs a dedicated coach who knows the business inside and out and can accurately assess the situation.
 This takes a high level of experience.

 The Experience Level and Credentials of the Coach

-A business coach’s rates are generally commensurate with experience and credentials.
+A business coach’s rates are generally commensurate with experience, credentials, and RESULTS.

 Experience can be easily determined.
 But how do you evaluate credentials?
 I have seen a few EASY ways to do this.